Virginia Tech establishes multifaceted COVID-19 prevention cleaning approach

 - Approach all campus locations (Blacksburg, Roanoke, Greater Washington D.C., metro region, ARECs, and beyond) — whether university owned or leased — as consistently as possible.

 The university will manage cleaning of indoor spaces through a combination of frequent and thorough cleaning and access control, including when rooms and buildings are not occupied.
 High-touch items, high-volume spaces, and public areas will receive priority.
-Prioritization of resources and spaces will enable the Facilities team to deliver the safest environment possible.
+Prioritization of resources and spaces will enable division teams to deliver the safest environment possible.

 The approach to all campus locations, whether university-owned or leased, will be as consistent and scalable as possible.
 Service frequency and scope in facilities maintained via third-party providers may vary based on location-specific or program-specific service arrangements.

 Outlined below are facilities-specific actions being taken throughout the summer to ensure a safe and effective resumption to campus operations over the coming months.
-These actions will be carried out by the Facilities Department in partnership with key stakeholders and service providers.
+These actions will be carried out by the Division of Campus Planning, Infrastructure, and Facilities in partnership with key stakeholders and service providers.
 The university community’s patience and partnership are appreciated.

 Cleaning, disinfecting of spaces, and ongoing enhanced campus care.